35 GTA 5 Locations Based on Real Life

 Why It Counts: Kortz Center is based on the Getty Center.
 It belongs with the cultural and westside entries rather than the downtown civic landmarks.

-Claim Guardrail: Do not call it a university.
+Accuracy Note: Do not call it a university.
 It is a cultural/museum-style complex in-game.

 GTA 5 Little Portola